-Independent Auditor's Statement about Contributions to the Trustees of the XYZ Pension Scheme
+Independent Auditor's Statement about Contributions to the Trustees of the XY7 Pension Scheme

-We have examined the summary of contributions to the XYZ Pension Scheme for [or "in respect of"] the scheme year ended [ $\dots$ ] to which this statement is attached/ which is set out in the Trustees' Report on page x.
+We have examined the summary of contributions to the XYZ Pension Scheme for for "in respect of" the scheme year ended [...] to which this statement is attached/ which is set out in the Trustees' Report on page x.